In this post I’ll be reviewing the following social media tips for event planners:

 - Quotes, tips, and advice recommendations tools for clients.

-- Reshare your most popular posts, convert event pics into other forms of content such as a video, background images, GIFs etc.
+- Reshare your most popular posts, and convert event pics into other forms of content such as a video, background images, GIFs etc.

 Once you have your content buckets in mind, it becomes easier to think about relevant content you could use to create posts.